OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Egress over private network When called from the same Kathmandu region (sister APIs, customer sandboxes), requests stay on the private network — no public egress.

-Hardware in our racks Inference GPUs in Kathmandu, owned outright.
+Hardware in our racks Inference GPUs in our racks, owned outright.
 No third-party cloud middleman.

 Catalog audit trail Model versions, weights provenance, and benchmark scores are published with each catalog refresh.